danielchristiancazares/freespace2/docs/VULKAN_ARCHITECTURE_OVERVIEW.md

-# Vulkan Architecture
+# Vulkan Architecture Overview

-This document is the entry point for the Vulkan renderer documentation in `docs/vulkan/`.
+This document is the entry point for the Vulkan renderer documentation in `docs/`.
 It provides a high-level map of the Vulkan backend, its core invariants, and where to look next depending on what you are changing or debugging.

 ---